Skip to content

 The Nagarkot Dhulikhel Trek offers an unforgettable experience with its stunning views, cultural richness, and peaceful environment.
 It is an ideal option for travelers who want to explore the beauty of Nepal’s countryside without committing to a long and strenuous trek.
 Whether you’re a nature lover, a culture enthusiast, or someone simply looking for a relaxing escape from the hustle of Kathmandu, this trek provides the perfect balance of adventure and tranquility.

-If you want to have a similar hike near Nagarkot region below are the following destination:
+If you want to have a similar hike near the Nagarkot region, the following destinations are available:

 Cost Included